aroratrisha1899/password-check/README.md

 # password-check
-Created a code which will perpetually check for correct username and password using Python.
+Created a code which will check for correct username and password using Python.